chuv13/vinnymarquez/_posts/2013-09-22-30-lessons-and-takeaways-from-being-30.md

 23 - `A manager and a leader are two entirely different animals`.
 Know the difference by heart.
 I'd rather be the latter.

-22 - `Having a lot of "friends&#8221; is great, but you can only be in contact with around 150 at a time` (148 to be exact, search for Dunbar's number).
+22 - `Having a lot of "friends" is great, but you can only be in contact with around 150 at a time` (148 to be exact, search for Dunbar's number).
 In short, yes, you have 9999999 friends on Facebook, but you can only maintain stable (and meaningful) social relationships with 150 (maximum) at a time (I can only manage much less than that).
 And…

-21 - `Be sure to have positive people in your "Inner Circle&#8221;`.
-Remember the saying "Show me who your friends are and I'll tell you who you are&#8221;?
+21 - `Be sure to have positive people in your "Inner Circle"`.
+Remember the saying "Show me who your friends are and I'll tell you who you are"?
 It's cliche I know, but don't keep hanging out with Negatrons if you want to be an Optimist Prime!
 Lol.
 Like it or not, the environment plays a big role in the shaping your character.

 20 - `Stand for something, if you don't, you'll fall for everything`. (yeah, taken from Alexander Hamilton) And remember that…